dhanalrv/IPL_Cricket_Best_11_player_Analysis/README.md

 2. They should be to defend 150 runs on an average

 **Data Source** :
 considered the data from ESPN website through web scrapping.
-Below are the data set considered for Analysis-
+Below are the data sets used for Analysis-
 1. t20_wc_batting_summary.json
 2. t20_wc_bowling_summary.json
 3. t20_wc_match_results.json